Read the post below, watch the video, check it out on our You Tube Channel, or go to the videos tab on the menu.

 NVD (Night Vision Devices) BNVD (Binocular Night Vision Device) SG (Single Gain).
 Night Vision Devices, NVD for short, is the name of the company itself, formerly known as Night Vision Depot.
 NVD is also commonly used to describe any night vision device hence NVD.

 A binocular night vision device uses two image intensifiers each with optics for each of your eyes.
 It's collimated basically meaning the images from both tubes intersect evenly.
-This makes for a better image and eliminates eye strain or headaches that can happen with non-collimated systems.
+This makes for a better image and eliminates eye strain or headaches that can happen with non-collimated systems with certain people.

 Depending on the type of image intensifier chosen by the buyer, they may or may not have manual gain control capability.
 The same applies to the power supply, either auto-gating or non.
 Luckily for us we can select the type of image intensifiers to be installed when we purchase.
 We purchased our BNVD-SG with HP+ pinnacle tubes that have gain control and autogating.
 We highly recommend the HP+ tubes as they offer the same specs as more expensive tubes at a lower cost.